 may increasea person’s risk of being a victim of violence or experiencing a life threatening accident.

-- Avoid smoking, drinking, and using drugs.
+- Avoiding smoking, drinking alcohol, and using recreational drugs.

 Schizophrenia is a chronic illness, and many people with the condition will relapse even with treatment.
 For this reason, it is important to establish a good relationship with a medical professional.